443-523-1700

 STAKEHOLDERS NOTICE IN SPANISH

-COVID-19 FOOD SAFETY GUIDELINES FOR HOME AND BUSINESS here
+COVID-19 FOOD SAFETY GUIDELINES FOR HOME AND BUSINESs

 Temporary food service permits are required for fairs and events.
 There are 3 categories of permanent food service facilities.
 Category 1 (High priority) is inspected 3 times per year, Category 2 (Medium priority) is inspected 2 times per year, and Category 3 (Low – Prepackaged temperature controlled food items only) is inspected once every 2 years.